PyMySQL/mysqlclient/doc/user_guide.rst

 creating a new subclass, assuming the new database is reasonably standard.

-Because MySQLdb's Connection and Cursor objects are written in Python, you can easily derive your own subclasses.
-There are several Cursor classes in MySQLdb.cursors:
+Because tiledb.sql's Connection and Cursor objects are written in Python, you can easily derive your own subclasses.
+There are several Cursor classes in tiledb.sql.cursors:

 BaseCursor
     The base class for Cursor objects.
 This does not raise Warnings.